scoliosistools/automatic-scoliosis-assessment/README.md

 # automatic-scoliosis-assessment
 Automatic scoliosis assessment in spinal x-rays using deep learning and a novel vertebral segmentation dataset.

 **See ThesisReport.pdf & ThesisPresentation for an in-depth description of this project.**

-In order to run the code in this repo, you must first obtain SpineWeb Dataset 16 (http://spineweb.digitalimaginggroup.ca/spineweb/index.php?n=Main.Datasets#Dataset_16.3A_609_spinal_anterior-posterior_x-ray_images)
+In order to run the code in this repository, you must first obtain SpineWeb Dataset 16 (http://spineweb.digitalimaginggroup.ca/spineweb/index.php?n=Main.Datasets#Dataset_16.3A_609_spinal_anterior-posterior_x-ray_images).
-Copy the 'boostnet_labeldata' folder into a new folder labelled 'data' in the root directory of the local repository after cloning.
+Copy the 'boostnet_labeldata' folder into a new folder named 'data' in the root directory of the local repository after cloning.
 This 'automatic-scoliosis-assessment/data/' folder will be used for storing any additional data generated locally.

 Google Colab was used for training the U-Net in this project.
 The scripts have been designed to work with Google Drive File Stream for this purpose.
 By default, the scripts create and work out of the following Google Drive directory:
-'G:/My Drive/GitHub/automatic-scoliosis-assessment/'
+'G:/My Drive/GitHub/automatic-scoliosis-assessment/'.
 This can be adjusted if required.

 The following process outlines the steps required to preprocess the data, train the network, and test the algorithms for automatic assessment of scoliosis.
-This process can be adjusted as required, if using different data or if not using Google Colab and File Stream.
+This process can be adjusted as required (for example, if a different dataset is used or if not using Google Colab and File Stream).

 ## dataset-preprocessing
 1. Run 'createDirectories.py'.
 This will create the necessary folders in 'automatic-scoliosis-assessment/data/' for storage.
 This step only needs to be performed once.